Politics and Islam: Origins of Islam

 According to the traditional account, the Islamic prophet Muhammad was born in Mecca around the year 570 CE.
 His family belonged to the Arab clan of Quraysh, which was the chief tribe of Mecca and a dominant force in western Arabia.
 To counter the effects of anarchy, they upheld the institution of "sacred months" when all violence was forbidden and travel was safe.
 The polytheistic Kaaba shrine in Mecca and the surrounding area was a popular pilgrimage destination, which had significant economic consequences for the city.

 While Muhammad's region had tribes, it did not have a state.
 Unlike its neighboring major religion, Christianity, (whose adherents were a minority in their region and subject "to suspicion and often to persecution" among Israelites and Romans until the conversion of Emperor Constantine), Islam formed a state very early.
 Daniel Pipes argues that it had little choice.

 Muhammad founded a religious community ex nihilo.
 He lived in western Arabia, a stateless region where tribal affiliations dominated all of public life.
 A tribe protected its members (by threatening to take revenge for them), and it provided social bonds, economic opportunities, as well as political enfranchisement.
-An individual lacking tribal ties had no standing; he (she) could be robbed, raped, and killed with impunity.
+Individuals lacking tribal ties had no standing, and could be robbed, raped, and killed with impunity.
 If Muhammad was to attract tribesmen to join his religious movement, he had to provide them with an affiliation no less powerful than the tribe they had left behind.
-Thus did Muslim leaders offer a range of services resembling those of tribal chiefs, protecting their followers, organizing them for wars of booty, dispensing justice, and so forth.
+Thus Muslim leaders offered a range of services resembling those of tribal chiefs, protecting their followers, organizing them for wars of booty, dispensing justice, and so forth.